zhengyang-wang/GVTNets/README.md

      --probalistic: whether to train with probalistic loss, used in CARE models.
      ```

-- To predict and evaluate the dataset: the prediction and evaluation accept the tif/tiff files as inputs.
+- To prepare the prediction and evaluation data: the prediction and evaluation accept the tif/tiff files as inputs.
+Each
+tif/tiff file contains one image of shape

+      [(depth,) height, width]

+     The ground truth files used for evaluation should have the same names as their corresponding input files and be
+     stored in a different directory to the result or the input files.

+- To predict and evaluate the dataset: run the following command,

       python predict.py [--args]